jeffreykegler/hoonlint/misc/whitespace.md

 An **structural comment** is any good comment which is not a meta-comment.

-A more formal description of a multi-line comment body is given in an appendix.
+A more formal description of a vertical gap body is given in an appendix.

 # Types of hoons

-Hoons may be backdented, running, jogging, battery or irregular.
+Every hoon falls into one of 5 disjoint classes: backdented, running, jogging, battery or irregular.

-* A hoon is a **battery hoon** if it contains an element that uses the battery syntax.
+* A hoon is a **battery hoon** if it contains an runechild that uses the battery syntax.

-* A hoon is a **running hoon** if it contains an element that uses the running syntax.
+* A hoon is a **running hoon** if it contains an runechild that uses the running syntax.

-* A hoon is a **jogging hoon** if it contains an element that uses the jogging syntax.
+* A hoon is a **jogging hoon** if it contains an runechild that uses the jogging syntax.

-* A hoon is a **backdented hoon** if it contains a fixed number of gap-separated elements, and none of them follow the running, jogging or battery syntax.
+* A hoon is a **backdented hoon** if it contains a fixed number of gap-separated runechildren, and none of them follow the running, jogging or battery syntax.

 * A hoon is an **irregular hoon** if it is not a backdented, running, jogging or backdented hoon.
 Most irregular hoons do not contain a gap.

-TODO: Corner cases, including BARCAB,
+TODO: Corner cases, including BARCAB.
-SELACE and (possibly)
-other tall irregular hoons.

-Re BARCAB,
-ohAitch asks,
+Re BARCAB: ohAitch asks,
 "Is this not just a battery hoon + single "backdented" same-line child?"
+Any other tall irregular hoons?

-# Backdented hoons
+# Fixed arity hoons

-The archetypal Hoon whitespace pattern is backdenting.
+The flagship Hoon whitespace strategy is backdenting.
+Variations on the idea of backdenting appear throughout, but the archetypal case of backdenting is its use in fixed arity hoons.

-A backdented hoon of 3 or more elements should be joined.
+A backdented hoon of arity 3 or more should be joined.
-A backdented hoon of 2 or fewer elements should be split.
+A backdented hoon of arity 2 or less should be split.

-The first element of a joined backdented hoon should be on the same line as the rune, separated by a gap.
+The first runechild of a joined backdented hoon should be on the same line as the rune, separated by a gap.
-Subsequent elements of a joined backdented hoon should be separated by a vertical gap.
+Subsequent runechildren of a joined backdented hoon should be separated by a vertical gap.

-The first element of a joined backdented hoon should be separated from the rune by a vertical gap.
+The first runechild of a joined backdented hoon should be separated from the rune by a vertical gap.
-Subsequent elements of a joined backdented hoon should also be separated by a vertical gap.
+Subsequent runechildren of a joined backdented hoon should also be separated by a vertical gap.

-The last element of a backdented hoon should be aligned at the anchor column.
+In an fixed `n`-arity hoon,
-Every other elements of a backdented hoon should be aligned one stop more than the element that follows it.
+the `m`'th runechild should be indented `n-m` stops more than the anchor column.
+For example,

-This means that, in an *n*-element hoon, the first element should be indented `n-1` stops more than the anchor column;
+in an 3-runechild hoon,
+the first runechild should be indented 2 stops more than the anchor column;
-a second element should be indented `n-2` stops more than the anchor column;
+a second runechild should be indented 1 stop more than the anchor column;
-etc.
+and the third runechild be indented at the anchor column.

+This implies that, regardless of the number of runechildren in a backdented hoon,

+* the last runechild should be aligned at the anchor column;

+* every runechild before the last should have a column location one stop greater than the column location of the runechild that follows it.

+* every runechild after the first should have a column location one stop less than the runechild that precedes it.

+## Chaining fixed arity hoons

+As a special case, a runechild of an backdented hoon may have an inter-line alignment, based on its **silo** and **chain**.
+Here is an example of chained alignment from `arvo/sys/zuse.hoon`, lines 2950-2959:

 ```
      ::